webtranslateit/webtranslateit/readme.md

       pull        Pull target language file(s)
       push        Push master language file(s)
-      match       Display matching of local files with File Manager add         Create and push a new master language file addlocale   Add a new locale to the project server      Start a synchronisation server
+      match       Display matching of local files with File Manager diff        Display a diff between local and remote files add         Create and push a new master language file addlocale   Add a new locale to the project server      Start a synchronisation server